How I Stopped my IBS Naturally

 Unfortunately, I didn’t understand that the bad bacteria had to die off before I could get better, so I never took them long enough to reap the benefits because the pain of the die-off was too great.

 I tried different ways of eating from becoming vegan to avoiding certain plant foods that seemed to give me trouble, but nothing worked.
 However, there were two things that I refused to give up – grains and sugar.

-When I was in my early thirties, I began to have other health problems that were likely made worse by the IBS.
-After I was prescribed several medications to deal with my other health issues, I became determined to find a natural way of becoming well again.
+When I was in my early thirties, I began to have other health problems, which were likely made worse by the IBS.
+After I was prescribed several medications to deal with my other health issues, I was frustrated.
+I was too young to be this unhealthy.
+I refused to spend the rest of my life on medication.
+I became determined to find a natural way of becoming well again.